Lyreck/resume_biases-analysis/README.md

+# Installation

+/!\ To clone the repository properly, please ensure you clone **recursively**.
+Otherwise, Resume-Matcher will not be copied properly.

 # Organization of the code

 For the sake of clarity and readbility, we split the code in 4 main folders: